-Rihanna and Kanye status is perfect for the surprise album era, too famous to fail in terms of sales and streams, but many artists aren’t in the position to treat their album release like a surprise party and expect the world to cease turning when the Tidal link drop.
-Most of the active rappers in the game are still forced to come up with plans to release their album in a more traditional sense, and looking at the year so far, Royce Da 5’9” had one of the best rollouts with his album Layers.
+Sure, Rihanna and Kanye are perfect for the surprise album era—they are too famous to fail—but most of their lesser-known peers aren’t in the position to treat their album release like a surprise party.
+As a result, artists are forced to come up with an actual plan to release their album in a more traditional sense, and so far this year, Royce Da 5’9” has had one of the best rollouts with his album Layers.

 It all started with the album’s lead single, “Tabernacle.”
 Far from what you would consider a radio record, the opposite of what’s being played in the clubs, “Tabernacle” wasn’t a record that was going to be a commercial success.
 Royce gave listeners a story, his story, and it was refreshing.
 The day his son was born, the day his grandmother died, and the day he met Eminem went into a rap record that reintroduced an artist that some have been listening to since the early 2000’s.
 The day that changed his life, was also the day that potentially reinvigorated his solo career.

 Don’t just sell music, sell your story.
-Royce sold his and his career has been looking up ever since.
+Royce has been looking up ever since he sold his.

 By Yoh, aka Yohnonomous, aka @Yoh31